LGBTQ Journalists Hall of Fame

 Some of us remember Edward R. Murrow for those famous World War II broadcasts from the London rooftops and his courageous denunciation of Sen. Joseph McCarthy.
 Or all of the brave reporters — print and broadcast — who came to my native South to cover the civil rights revolution.
 Younger journalists may think of Woodward and Bernstein and the Watergate story.
 Or Seymour Hersh and his dogged reporting from My Lai through Abu Ghraib.
 Or Christiane Amanpour and her stories from so many hot spots around the globe.

-Established in 2005 as part of NLGJA’s 15th anniversary celebration, the LGBT Journalists Hall of Fame was launched to make sure that their stories are told and preserved — not just for us, but for all journalists and for our readers and viewers.
+Established in 2005 as part of NLGJA’s 15th anniversary celebration, the LGBTQ Journalists Hall of Fame was launched to make sure that their stories are told and preserved — not just for us, but for all journalists and for our readers and viewers.

 The journalists honored here are true heroes.
 All of us hope that these stories will inspire you as they inspire us.

-NLGJA Will Honor New Candidates in 2016
+NLGJA Will Honor Candidates at the National Convention

 Building on this legacy, NLGJA inducts a new slate of individuals into the Journalists Hall of Fame each year.